sebnozzi/miniscript.ts/ROADMAP.md

 Next steps:
+- Solve the issues revealed by the RosettaCode programs:
+  - range(10,9,1) should deliver an empty range, not throw error
+  - print + delimiter
+  - trim not implemented
+  - print( str( floor (ceil (43) / 7) ) )
+  - Bacon_cipher: "len" is missing and src-line-number is null (srcmap entry missig!)
+  - print "".len == 0 // is false, "".len returns null right now!
+  - "function" is not part of expression when parsing? f = function return function(x) print x end function end function
+  - Float list indexes should be "floored", a[3.2] ==> a[3]
+  - `val` not defined for string?
+"8".val

 - Write blog-post about it
   - Describe the architecture

+- Add a license (MIT?)

 - Use another map implementation for Contexts since we KNOW that the keys are always strings.
   Associative arrays?
+  => Using JS {} objects renders a speed increase
+     of 30%!
+Consider this for contexts, but switch back to HashMap as soon as a key is not a string.

 - Slowly re-create SebIDE using miniScript.TS?
 - Show console output on the HTML page